-It is easy to create a game set in space, but what makes a great (high scoring) game?
-Teams should consider what it takes to get to space.
-How would gravity or vision change?
-Are special tools necessary: ships, suits, or farming equipment?
-Can the player go back and forth between Earth and space?
+It is easy to create a game, but what makes a great (high scoring) game?
+Teams should consider the theme from the very beginning.
+Think about things related to the theme and how a player might interact with them.
+What might the player be trying to achieve?
 A game world should not be thought of solely in terms of story, images, or sound effects (although they are also critical!).
 Instead, teams should consider how gameplay is different and how goals, tools, and enemies/obstacles can be tied in to ensure that everything reflects the game world.
+A great game will involve the theme in every step of the creation process, don't just take an existing game and try to make it fit.

 One example could be to create a game in which the player packs supplies into a ship "Tetris" style.
-This might look very cool, but does not necessarily integrate the theme in the gameplay.
+This might look very cool but does not necessarily integrate the theme in the gameplay.
 However, if the player had to think about weight/fuel consumption of adding each item and the usefulness to astronauts to make the best shipment possible, this would be an interesting gameplay element inspired by the theme.

-The game rules, story, environment, and player choices all need to support the race to space!
+The game rules, story, environment, and player choices all need to support the theme!
 A high scoring game will require lots of brainstorming and research but can also be very creative.